buddhist-uni/buddhist-uni.github.io/_courses/function/buddha.md

 {% include content_blurb.html category="av" slug="kalyanamitta_yuttadhammo" %}
 {% include inline-av-player.html content="kalyanamitta_yuttadhammo" %}
 - What makes someone a "good friend?"
-And why is good friendship "the whole of the holy life?"
+And why is good friendship said to be "the whole of the holy life?"